jonahpena/todo-app/README.md

 This is a simple application that helps users keep track of tasks and mark them as complete.
 It allows users to:

-- Create tasks with a description and due date
+- Create tasks with a description
 - View a list of tasks
 - Update existing tasks
 - Delete tasks
 - Mark tasks as complete
+- Keep track of completed tasks
+- Delete completed tasks

 ## Installation